 - Negative Affirmation: The training phrases for this intent would include “no”, “nah”, “nope”, “no thanks” and so on.

-Once you create the "yes" and "no" intents, you can create response conditions that evaluate the consumer’s response against them.
-In a condition, simply select “Response Intent,” and then select the appropriate intent.
+Once you create the "yes" and "no" intents, you can create custom rules that evaluate the consumer’s response against them.
+When specifying the condition, simply select “Response Intent,” and then select the appropriate intent.

 Create a reusable "resolve and close" dialog